edhayes1/FMcalc-as-a-java-subprocess/README.md

 ```
 must be added after line 193. *(in bewteen initstreams("","") and doit(new_max))*

-Ktools must then be installed as usual.
+Ktools must then be installed as usual in a linux environment.

+JRE must also be installed.

 ## Usage